gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ---

-## Step 2: Creating the Detection Rule
+## Defining a Detection Rule

-Click **"Create detection rule"** on the right side of the query window.
+MDE provides the option to convert the query into a detection rule, allowing for future instances of the same behaviour to trigger alerts and initiate response actions.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/de92a563-158b-457d-ba9a-85426ec89270" width="250"/>
 </p>

-### General Settings
+### Configuration Overview

-Fill in the required fields (rule name, severity, description, etc.) to define the rule.
+Required fields such as rule name, severity level, and description are specified to define how the rule should behave and be organized within the system.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/20f0f0ae-070f-4cb6-be7c-1f2390590022" width="650"/>
 </p>

-### Impacted Entities
+### Mapping Impacted Entities

-This step identifies affected assets based on the query output, enabling automation and alert context.
+Based on the query logic, the rule automatically links alerts to the relevant device or user information.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a368a4a3-9269-4163-b150-58e02d4391cf" width="600"/>
 </p>

-### Automated Actions
+### Assigning Automated Responses

-Configure automated responses to take immediate action when the rule is triggered.
-In this scenario, **device isolation** is selected to contain the threat, and an **investigation package** is collected to support forensic analysis and post-incident review.
+Automated actions are configured to take effect upon rule activation.
+In this case, device isolation is selected to contain the threat, and an investigation package is collected to support forensic review.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2bb45148-feb5-402b-a23e-728d35106224" width="600"/>